35 Software Development Statistics: Key Insights and Trends for 2026

 Why Cloud-Native Is Becoming the New Normal

 Comparison graphic showing cloud-native vs. traditional architecture.Cloud-native development is quickly becoming the default for how modern applications are built.
-Industry projections suggest that 90% of new apps will follow cloud-native architecture by 2025, designed to fully leverage the scalability, flexibility, and speed of cloud infrastructure.
+It already reached 98% adoption across organizations, with 25% in nearly all development and deployment.

 This shift marks a broader departure from legacy systems.
 In Asia-Pacific, more than 50% of businesses are expected to modernize at least half of their cloud architecture by 2027 to boost efficiency and support innovation.